People spent their whole lives building up what Cyclone Idai took in two days.Pity EstajoCommunity volunteer

 Following the events of Cyclone Idai, we ran an emergency fundraising appeal to ensure we were able to support communities on the ground.
 At the time, over 6,000 houses and 18 hospitals were destroyed in Mozambique alone, along with many schools.
 Because of your generosity, we were able to raise £127,196 to assist the disaster relief efforts directly.

 Both our staff and volunteers were involved in the immediate relief effort, helping load and distribute emergency supplies to some of the worst affected areas.
-The above testimonies and insight into what life is like three years on truly does show the impact of what a donation like yours can have.
+The above testimonies show the impact a donation like yours can have.
 VSO's work does continue in this area so that communities across the world can feel more prepared should an event like this happen again.

 Your donation can help us to continue to support people in Mozambique to strengthen response systems.
 While the devastation never gets any easier, your donation can help communities to be more prepared for when events like this happen.

 Meet 14 year old Mphatso who dropped out of school without the ability to read or write.
 He was sat in class with 200 other students unable to learn, so what was the point of attending school?
 Educational tablets are now giving Mphasto the education he deserves.

 Emeka Enwe, a Finish citizen, and Dotto Joseph from Tanzania might normally live over 4,000 miles apart from each other, but through VSO’s blended volunteering model, they’ve joined forces.
 Today they’re working together on a beekeeping project in Tanzania.

 As we mark World Food Day, one statistic should be at the forefront of your mind.
 Currently one in ten people go to bed hungry each day.